jkrup/nand2tetris/README.md

 Nand2Tetris is a self-directed, project-oriented online course whose aim is to build a computer capable of running Tetris starting from nothing but the humble NAND gate.

+### Update (4/4/2017)

+As of this date I am taking a break from Part 2 of this course and I am committing project 9 in a half-complete state.

 ## Notable

 Some of the chips and programs developed in this course are highly instructive.
 Notable examples are: